 This article is more than three years old and was last updated in November 2022.

 Infrared is possibly the most important range in the electromagnetic spectrum for paranormal investigators.
 Not only does it give investigators the power of night vision, it also allows for heat sensing technologies like infrared thermometers and thermal imaging cameras.

 Any night vision video cameras uses an active source of illumination, which is in or near infrared band.
 This is usually in the form of an external top light mounted on the camera or a small in-built illuminator on consumer camcorders.
 This frequency of light is just outside of the visible spectrum of the human eye, but it can be picked up by the camera's sensor.
 So, although the scene looks dark to you, your camera will see a brightly lit space.

 Video captured using this method appears in monochrome, either a greenish-tint or black and white, this is because the camera cannot see visible light when in night vision mode, it is only sensitive to IR light, which has no colour.

-The IR light source on your camera is similar to the light emitting diode in a television remote control and in some home and commercial security systems, where a PIR (Passive InfraRed sensor) can detect movement even in a darkened room.
+The IR light source on your camera is similar to the light emitting diode in a television remote control.
 As there are so many potential sources of this invisible light in a building, you should remember that although a room appears to be dark, there may actually be several sources of light which could result in your camera seeing shadows that you didn't expect to see, or lens flares.

 As well as infrared night vision, full spectrum cameras are also growing in popularity amongst ghost hunters in recent years.
 A full spectrum camera is just like an ordinary camera, but as the name suggests it can see the full light spectrum, including light in the infrared and ultraviolet frequencies that the human eye can't see.